 "Frisk I don't understand!"
 Edmund yelled, causing his son to wail even louder.
 "You aren't making any sense!"

 Her husband only stared, for quite a while.
-Frisk waited for a response, her child still screaming in her arms.
+Frisk waited for any response, her child still screaming in her arms.
 "So...you're saying..."
 Edmund reiterated, placing his hands before himself, "that monsters from under the mountain...are ransacking our town...to find you?"

 Frisk shook her head again.
 "N—no," she said, realizing that she sounded quite ridiculous.
 "They hate all of us, for sealing them underground.
 And for killing Asgo—never mind that!
 They just want to get rid of humans."
 She looked down at the floor.
 "But their ruler...wants revenge on me...in particular."

 Her husband opened his eyes to see her, and did so for a long period of time.
 "Well..." he uttered, holding his palm to his head, "...it's exactly how you described it in your nightmares.
 I don't think it could be coincidence."
 And in case his response was too vague, he concluded, "Yes, I believe you."
 He turned to the window, examining what was occurring beyond it.
 "And honestly, its the only thing I can think that makes any sense.
 I'm just shocked that it's actually happening."
 Edmund turned back to his wife.
 "Though I'm sure this is even more shocking for you."

-As shocked as Frisk indeed was, what was truly shocking was the sound of shattering glass.
-The couple whipped their heads around to find that very window broken, an armored beast standing at the other side.
+As shocked as Frisk indeed was, what was truly shocking was the chimes of shattering glass.
+The couple whipped their heads around to find that very window over the couch broken, an armored beast standing at the other side.
 Both of them stepped back at the sight, and Clement commenced his wailing.

 As the window was too small for the monster to get through, it stomped over to the front door instead, and started breaking it down.
 Edmund glanced to his right and spotted a small table, atop it resting a lamp.
 He grasped the light source immediately, yanking its plug from the outlet.

-The beast had been making very good progress on the door, and barely a second after Edmund had finished his statement the wooden barrier had shattered, as if it were mere glass.
+The beast had been making very good progress on the door, and barely a second after Edmund had finished his statement the wooden barrier had shattered, as if it were crystal.
 Frisk and Edmund stared in awe at the creature before them, a gigantic knight in dark armor.
-Not surprising was its horned helmet that had been sharpened to points, or the staff it held that bore the emblem of a sun, but the pair of gazing eyes and the toothed mouth that appeared on its torso.
+Not surprising was its horned helmet that had been sharpened into points, or the staff it held that bore the emblem of a sun.
+But the pair of gazing eyes and the toothed mouth that leered on its torso.
 If either had examined their odd assailant any longer, they would have had to ask themselves whether it's face was on the head, or on its stomach.
 But as neither one of them did such thing, they began to back away down the hall.